- Metro stations named after Captain Lloris, Coach Deschamps

-France’s victorious World Cup team in Russia is to receive the country’s highest accolade, the LÃ©gion d’Honneur, the French presidency announced yesterday.
+France’s victorious World Cup team in Russia is to receive the country’s highest accolade, the LÃ©gion d’Honneur, the French presidency announced on Monday.

 France defeated Croatia 4-2 in the football final in Moscow on Sunday – its second World Cup win in 20 years.

 Crowds of fans lined the Champs-ElysÃ©es in central Paris to give the team a heroes’ welcome.

 The players will be honoured with a parade on the capital’s main artery and a Presidential Reception.

 The World Cup winners, who have now landed back in Paris, will take an open-top bus along the avenue later on Monday.

 Captain Hugo Lloris and coach Didier Deschamps were the first to emerge from the plane, raising the competition’s golden trophy to the cheering crowds of fans who gathered to greet them.